arjunsinghgill/Work-SaaSy/README.md

 # Work-SaaSy
-## A collaborative team taask manager with admin roles.
+## A collaborative team task manager with admin roles.
 Built with Claude.